chef-boneyard/chef-web-docs-2016/chef_master/source/analytics_webui_tasks.rst

 |chef analytics| Tasks
 =====================================================

+.. include:: ../../includes_actions/includes_actions_ui.rst

 This topic is an alphabetical list of the various tasks that can be performed when using the |chef analytics|.

 Enable Auto-Refresh Mode
 =====================================================